Matrix completion with data-dependent missingness probabilities: Results

 Our first proposal is an estimator of $M$ based on singular value thresholding.
 This is a modification of the Universal Singular Value Thresholding (USVT) estimator of~\cite{usvt}.
 The estimator is defined as follows: \begin{enumerate} \item Let $Y$ be the matrix whose $(i,j)$-th entry is $x_{ij}$ if the $(i,j)$-th entry of $X$ is revealed, and $0$ otherwise. \item Let $\sum \sigma_iu_iv^T_i$ be the singular value decomposition of $Y$. \item Choose a positive number $\eta \in(0,1)$ and let

 (In \cite{usvt}, it is recommended that $\eta$ be chosen to be $0.02$.
 For results concerning the optimal choice of the threshold, see \cite{don2}.) \item Truncate the entries of $A$ to force them to belong to the interval $[-1,1]$.
 Call the resulting matrix $\hat{Q}$. \item Let $P$ be the matrix whose $(i,j)$-th entry is $1$ if $x_{ij}$ is revealed, and $0$ otherwise. \item Repeat the above steps for the matrix $P$ instead of $Y$, to get $\hat{R}$. \item Define a matrix $W$ as $w_{ij} := \hat{q}_{ij}/\hat{r}_{ij}$ if $\hat{r}_{ij} \neq 0$, and $0$ otherwise. \item Truncate the entries of $W$ to force them to be in $[-1,1]$.
-The resulting matrix is our estimator $\hat{M}$. \end{enumerate}
+The resulting matrix is our estimator $\hat{M}$. \end{enumerate} The idea behind this estimator has some similarity with the one proposed recently by Ma and Chen~\cite{mamnar}, which is also based on a two-step procedure, first estimating the matrix of missingness probabilities and then using these estimated probabilities to estimate the unknown matrix.
+The algorithm of Ma and Chen involves a number of user-specified parameters, whereas ours does not, which may be a desirable feature.

+Note that if the entries of $M$ and $X$ are known to belong to an interval $[a, b]$ instead of $[-1, 1]$, then subtracting $(a + b)/2$ from each entry of X and dividing by $(b-a)/2$ forces the entries to lie in $[-1, 1]$.
+Then applying the above procedure, and finally multiplying the end-result by $(b- a)/2$ and adding $(a + b)/2$, we can get the desired estimate of $M$.
+The case of unknown $a,b$ is beyond the scope of the paper.
+Lastly, if $n>m$, one can simply work with the transpose of $X$ to get an estimate for the transpose of $M$.